Whenever you head on an adventure into the outdoors, whether you like it or not, it’s going to be a communal experience.

 5. Keep a list to make next time better

-During your camping adventure and especially during pack down, you’ll undoubtedly remember things you’ve forgotten, come up with ideas on how to make improvements, or discover your gear needs repairing or replacing.
+During your adventure and especially during pack down, you’ll undoubtedly remember things you’ve forgotten.
+You also might come up with ideas on how to make improvements, or discover your gear needs repairing or replacing.

-Take the stress out of all of this by having a sheet of paper or notebook handy, so you can record all these notes before you forget.
-That way you can get everything sorted before your next adventure.
+Take the stress out of all of this by having a sheet of paper or notebook handy.
+That way you can record all these notes before you forget, and get everything sorted before your next adventure.

-This is especially important if you need to repair or replace any equipment, as sometimes spare parts can take some time to source, or new products may take a while to get used to.
+This is especially important if you need to repair or replace any equipment.
+Sometimes spare parts can take some time to source, or new products may take a while to get used to.

 Give yourself the peace of mind that when the next adventure calls, you have prepared and organised yourself better than your last trip, and you’ll be ready to hit the road again!